 Here, $\preceq$ denotes the Loewner order.
 Specifically, for $\A$ and $\B$ in $\Lsymp(\M)$, $\A \preceq \B$ means $\B - \A \in \Lsymp(\M)$.
 To see~\eqref{equ:loewner}, we simply note that for each $v \in \M$,

 It is also immediate to note that, more generally,

 Intuitively, this says that additional measurements can only reduce uncertainty.

 A more quantitative result can be obtained by considering the impact of adding a sensor on the trace of the posterior covariance operator.
-Namely, the uncertainty reduction attributed to adding the sensor corresponding to $i \notin S$ is
+Namely, the reduction in the average posterior variance due to adding the sensor indexed by $i \notin S$ is

-Analyzing the monotonicity of the $\EIG$, which is considered in the next section, builds on similar arguments along with properties of the Fredholm determinant.
+Analyzing the monotonicity of $\EIG$, which is considered in the next section, builds on similar arguments along with properties of the Fredholm determinant.